 Freelance journalist and researcher Ismail Alexandrani is serving a 10-year sentence after a military court convicted him of obtaining and publishing military secrets, joining a banned group, and spreading false news abroad.
-The journalist’s wife said in 2020 that authorities have not presented evidence for the charges.
+As of September 2021, no evidence had been presented in court to support Alexandrani’s conviction.

 Alexandrani, whose work focuses on the Sinai Peninsula and Islamist movements in Egypt, was arrested at Hurghada airport upon his return from Berlin, on November 29, 2015, according to news reports.
 He was questioned by national security agents in Hurghada before being transferred to Cairo two days later, his wife, Khadeega Gaafar, told CPJ.

 On December 1 and 7, 2015, homeland security prosecutors questioned Alexandrani for more than nine hours and charged him with belonging to the banned Muslim Brotherhood group, promoting the purposes of that group, and intentionally disseminating false information, according to local rights groups and statements made by Alexandrani’s lawyers, who were present for the questioning.

 The journalist was interrogated again by national security officers inside Tora prison later in December 2015.

 Alexandrani was held in pretrial detention that prosecutors repeatedly renewed until he was referred to military prosecution in December 2017, according to his lawyer Mokhtar Mounir, the independent news website Mada Masr, and local rights group Association for Freedom of Thought and Expression.